acdlite/flummox/docs/api/Flux.md

 }
 ```

-Encapsulating your stores and actions
+Encapsulate your stores and actions
 -------------------------------------

 Flummox is designed to be used without singletons.
 Instead, create a Flux class that encapsulates the creation of all your application's stores and actions, so that you can create new instances on the fly.